 Leslie depletion estimates of local fishery harvest rates were computed to be much greater than estimated Gulf-wide harvest rates (Lowe and Fritz 1996; 1997).
 This raised concerns about how the fishery may have affected food availability, foraging success, and the potential for recovery of the Steller sea lion population.
 There has not been a directed Gulf of Alaska Atka mackerel fishery since 1996.
+Steller Sea Lion Protection measures prohibit directed fishing for Atka mackerel in the GOA.
 In June 1998, the Council passed a fishery regulatory amendment which proposed a four-year timetable to temporally and spatially disperse and reduce the level of Atka mackerel fishing within Steller sea lion critical habitat in the Bering Sea/Aleutian Islands.
 The regulations implementing this four-year phased-in change to Atka mackerel fishery management became effective on 22 January 1999 and lasted only 3 years (through 2001).
 In 2002, new regulations affecting management of the Atka mackerel, pollock, and Pacific cod fisheries went into effect.
-The management of the Bering Sea/Aleutian Islands Atka mackerel fishery is detailed in Lowe et al. (2006).
+The management of the Bering Sea/Aleutian Islands Atka mackerel fishery is detailed in Lowe et al. (2009).